kiana-h/lake-hopper/README.md

 Lake Hopper runs on a Rails/PostgreSQL backend, uses React.js and Redux on the frontend, and MapBox GL for map interactivity.

-Lake Hopper is a web app created for backpackers which allows them to see all of their trips, create routes, upload activities from their fitness app or smartwatch, save photos and notes for each trip, and get stats like overall distance and elevation gain for multi-day trips.

 ## Features

 1. **Trip Dashboard:** Displaying all of a user's trips on a map, along with a summary of each trip.
 MapBox GL has been integrated for displaying the trips based on coordinates, searching (with geocoding), as well as filtering the trips based on map bounds.